Beaglier

 Feeding your Beaglier a healthy diet is crucial for keeping them happy and active.
 Choose good-quality dog food and portion it according to their size, activity level and age.

-Make sure their meals have plenty of protein from sources like chicken or fish to help them stay strong and healthy.
-Don't forget about healthy fats found in foods like salmon, which keep their skin and coat shiny.
+Make sure their meals have plenty of protein from sources like chicken,fish or shrimp to help them stay strong and healthy.
+Don’t forget about healthy fats found in foods like salmon, which keep their skin and coat shiny.

 Beaglier is a small dog breed so is easily prone to weight gain.
 So, it’s important to control their portion sizes and number of treats they receive to keep them at a healthy weight.